-PBA has helped refurbish the building fabric of Lancaster Castle to improve the visitor experience while retaining its heritage for future generations.
+PBA, now part of Stantec, has helped refurbish the building fabric of Lancaster Castle to improve the visitor experience while retaining its heritage for future generations.

 Lancaster Castle is a Grade I listed building and includes a wide range of historic structures dating back to the 12th Century.
-Since the closure of HMP Lancaster Castle in 2011, a range of works have been carried out to remove low-quality buildings and restore the fabric of the historic buildings.
+Since the closure of HMP Lancaster Castle in 2011, a range of works has been carried out to remove low-quality buildings and restore the fabric of the historic buildings.
 This work will provide an improved visitor experience and allow more of the castle to be opened to the public, enabling additional groups, such as educational tours for schools, to be accommodated.

 The Duchy team are working with heritage architects, archaeological specialists, structural engineers and conservationists to complete a programme of structural repairs and restoration.
 PBA has been involved in phase two of the works; opening-up the courtyard area, designing a new café and refurbishing five of the existing historic buildings.

-PBA’s support during this commission helped to maintain the historic integrity of the buildings through the application of practical, cost effective designs that were sensitive to the principles of conservation at all stages.
+PBA’s support during this commission helped to maintain the historic integrity of the buildings through the application of practical, cost-effective designs that were sensitive to the principles of conservation at all stages.